arts & culture · attractions & tours ·

 Where: 5700 S Lake Shore Dr, Chicago, IL

 Museum of Contemporary Art

-This archaeological treasure trove transports visitors to the ancient Middle East on entry.
-Covering 10,000 years of human history, the OIM houses artifacts from ancient Assyria, Anatolia, Egypt, Persia; and in the Mesopotamian gallery there is even an extraordinary FORTY TON human-headed winged bull sculpture from Khorsabad.
+The ISAC is an archaeological treasure trove that transports visitors to the ancient Middle East on entry.
+Covering 10,000 years of human history, the OIM houses artifacts from ancient Assyria, Anatolia, Egypt, and Persia.
+Don't miss the Mesopotamian gallery, where you'll find an extraordinary forty-ton human-headed winged bull sculpture from Khorsabad.

 National Museum of Mexican Art

-Placing 2nd in USA TODAY’S 2020 Ten Best Free Museums in the nation, the vibrant NMMA continues to be a welcoming space for all.
-One of the prominent first exhibits in the nation featuring Mexican, Latino, and Chicano art and culture—the electric space bathes visitors in an authentic Mexian culture without ever leaving Chicago.
+The NMMA is always free to visit and continues to be a welcoming space for all.
+One of the prominent first exhibits in the nation featuring Mexican, Latino, and Chicano art and culture, the vibrant space immerses visitors in authentic Mexican culture without ever leaving Chicago.
 With a range of programs and events—including arts and crafts, special talks, mural walks, and more—there's always something new to see and do at this museum.

 LIKE WHAT YOU'VE READ?

 Create a Bucket Listers account to access exclusive offers and the latest news in your city